ProgrammersOfVilnius/qvarn-testing/README.rst

 Debugging integration tests
 ---------------------------

-When running qvarn with ``qvtestserver`` all loggs will be writtne to stdout and to ``/tmp/qvarn.log``.
+When running qvarn with ``qvtestserver`` all logs will be written to stdout and to ``/tmp/qvarn.log``.
 If you want to print something there, you need to print it this way::